acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/09-intro_to_openACC.md

 ---
 title: "Introduction to GPU Programming with OpenACC"
-teaching: 20
+teaching: 35
-exercises: 10
+exercises: 5
 questions:
 - "How to program GPU?"
 objectives:
 - "Learn about tools available for programming GPU"
 - "Learn about programming GPU with openACC"
 keypoints:
-- "Different loop scheduling may compensate for unbalanced loop iterations"
+- "OpenACC offers a quick path to accelerated computing with less programming effort"
 ---

 ## Introduction